vessels-tech/papers/mywell/tech4dev/talk.md

 So, intervention is required.
 Existing interventions have seen top-down approaches to groundwater management, where policy makers and scientists go into villages and tell farmers to reduce their water consumption.
 In typical cases, farmers are skeptical, don't understand the groundwater science, and naturally, don't want to change their ways.

 So we need new forms of intervention.
 Interventions that are bottom-up in approach, where farmers are engaged and empowered with information and understanding of groundwater science.
 And this is where data comes in.
-IN our world, data so often is power.
-Data, combined with education and ___ poses a great opportunity for citizen-led groundwater interventions.
+In our modern world, data so often leads to power.
+Data, combined with education and awareness poses a great opportunity for citizen-led groundwater interventions.

 Such a method is called Paticipatory Groundwater Management, and this is the subject of MyWell's parent project: MARVI.